Mechanism Design for Value Maximizers: Introduction

+We address fundamental mechanism design questions for value maximizers.
+First, what are truthful mechanisms?
+For the single-parameter setting, we provide a characterization (Section \ref{SEC:SINGLEPARAM}).
+We then use this characterization to derive the revenue-optimal mechanism for the simple setting of selling $k$ identical items to a single buyer.
+We show that the revenue-optimal ex-post truthful mechanism heavily exploits second-degree price discrimination by limiting the number of goods sold, in sharp contrast to Myerson's optimal mechanism for quasilinear buyers that only requires a reserve price and therefore sells all $k$ items or nothing.
+In Sections \ref{sec:gsp} and \ref{sec:robust}, we then use our characterization of truthful mechanisms to explain the centrality of the GSP mechanism for advertising auctions.
+We demonstrate that GSP is the truthful mechanism for ad auctions with value maximizers.

+In Section \ref{sec:value-max}, we study mechanisms when values over outcomes are fully general, showing that any mechanism from a family of transformed greedy mechanisms is always truthful even for unrestricted valuation structures.
+This family is analogous to the Vickrey-Clarke-Groves (VCG) auction and affine maximizers in quasilinear settings.
+Interestingly, while affine maximizers in quasilinear settings are limited to scaling bidders' values, our greedy mechanisms are truthful for an arbitrary monotone transformation of bidders' values.
+Unfortunately but unsurprisingly, while these mechanisms are powerful because of their generality, since they are greedy we show that they can only guarantee a $\Theta(n)$-approximation to the optimal sum of agents' values.

-\paragraph{Related Work}
+\subsection{Related Work}

+The idea that agents maximize value is common.
+For example, the traditional studies of consumer choice and market equilibria begin with agents who pick the most-preferred bundle they can afford based on their endowment~\citep{mas-collel95}.

+In the context of mechanism design, a limited literature studies non-quasilinear bidders.
+Concurrent work by \shortcite{fadaei16} introduces a similar model and discusses a plethora of similar and interesting motivating examples, then studies revenue maximization.
+Our model differs notably because we say bidders prefer lower prices when value is held constant, while Fadaei and Bichler imply bidders strictly prefer to spend their money.
+This difference fundamentally changes the mechanism design problem, since without a weak preference for retaining money, Fadaei and Bichler would, e.g., prescribe a first price auction when selling a single indivisible item while our model would require a second price auction.

-There is a limited relevant literature that studies mechanism design for bidders with general non-quasilinear utilities.
-The most closely related work to our own is~\cite{aggarwal09}.
-They design sponsored search (slot) auctions for advertisers whose preferences add constraints on top of a quasilinear utility.
-While their general models are technically incomparable to ours, they do cover our value maximizers in the special case of sponsored search, and they make the observation that the truthful auction is simply GSP.
-Another work that relaxes the quasilinearity assumption for ad auctions is ~\cite{alaei11}.
-The main focus of their work is on Walrasian equilibria in unit-demand settings, but they show an application to ad auctions where estimation errors break quasilinearity for utilities that would otherwise be quasilinear.
+In the context of advertising auctions, \shortcite{aggarwal09} design sponsored search (slot) auctions for advertisers whose preferences add constraints on top of a quasilinear utility.
+While their general models are technically incomparable to ours, they cover our value maximizers in the special case of sponsored search. \shortcite{alaei11} show how Walrasian equilibria in non-quasilinear unit-demand settings can be leveraged to build ad auctions where estimation errors break quasilinearity.

-Outside of advertising, a few papers study general truthful mechanisms for non-quasilinear preferences~\cite{adachi13,morimoto15}.
+A few papers study general truthful mechanisms for non-quasilinear preferences~\citep{adachi13,morimoto15}.
 These papers develop axiomatic characterizations of a VCG-analog for multi-unit and unit-demand settings.